rsquires1988/colorshow/README.md

 From there, just change colors in the preferences to see them change in the previously run command's output.

-Standard output shows escape characters for the palette colors.
+Standard output shows palette colors (+1).

-Use flag '-p' for palette number output, +1.
-(Recommended, will become the default later)
+Use flag '-e' for escape character output.